History of English Literature | Anglo-Saxon to Modern Era

 The Age of Dryden (1660-1700)

 The start of novel writing was also during this era.
-Aphra Behn, the female author of Oroonoko, is considered being the first novelist in England.
+Aphra Behn, the female author of Oroonoko, is considered to be the first novelist in England.

 In drama, George Lillo and Richard Steele composed very high moral forms of tragedy.
 In those, the characters were entirely middle class or working class.
-Opera was also becoming popular in England.
+Opera was also becoming popular in England at this time.
 In prose, ‘The Spectator’ of Joseph Addison and Richard Steele dominated the initial period.
 It was a British periodical essay containing 2500 words each.
 There was more work on novels too.
 Daniel Defoe’s novels Roxana, Moll Flanders and Robinson Crusoe are of importance.
-Other authors of this era include Jonathan Swift, Samuel Richardson, Henry Fielding, and Tobias Smollett.
-Other important works of this period include Roderick Random, Gulliver’s Travels, A Modest Proposal, the Drapier Letters, Pamela; or Virtue Rewarded, Joseph Andrews, Shamela, Clarissa, Tom Jones, etc.
+Other authors of this era include Jonathan Swift, Samuel Richardson, Henry Fielding, Tobias Smollett, etc. Other important works of this period include Roderick Random, Gulliver’s Travels, A Modest Proposal, the Drapier Letters, Pamela; or Virtue Rewarded, Joseph Andrews, Shamela, Clarissa, Tom Jones, etc.

 The Age of Johnson (1750-1798)